ryanroat/randomColors/README.md

 prepended prior to display on screen

 added javascript code from - https://stackoverflow.com/questions/12043187/how-to-check-if-hex-color-is-too-black -
-to evaluate brightness/luminosity of background color and adjust text color css variable to accommodate
+to evaluate brightness/luminosity of background color and adjust text and border color css variables to accommodate